isaacullah/isaacullah.github.io/_posts/2017-04-28-A-mobile-field-data-collection-workflow.md

 2. [Trimle R1 GNSS Receiver](https://www.trimble.com/mappinggis/r1-gnss-receiver.aspx) - Got money burning a hole in your pocket?
 I guess you could spend it on this.
 But it's not really any better than the Bad Elf unit listed above.
 Buy this if your boss tells you that you have to only buy Trimble products.
 Personally, I think it's a waste of $3000 bucks.

 3. [Garmin GLO](https://buy.garmin.com/en-US/US/p/109827) - Not nearly as good as either of the above, but only $99 and from a name you know already.
-Personally, I would probably buy one of the lower-tier Bad Elf products over this one, but maybe you like Garmin.
+Personally, I would probably buy one of the lower-tier Bad Elf products over this one, but maybe you like Garmin already and don't want to branch out.

 ---